jarasanz/rainbow-ov2500/README.md

 Daneel will listen to request coming from sponsors:

-- Username: u:username starts the process...
+- Username: u:<username>, starts the process...
 Daneel waits for the password... or will timeout.
   - Example: `u:username1`

 - Password:
-  - p:password, manually introduced password
+  - p:<password>, manually introduced password
     - Example: `p:password2018`
   - p:w , Daneel will generate a weak password, suited for humans
     - Example: `p:w`